Group Short-Term Disability Insurance

 Group Short-Term Disability Insurance protects your income when you can’t work due to eligible illnesses or injuries.

 Did you know that your federal employee benefits don’t include short-term disability coverage?
 With WAEPA Group Short-Term Disability Insurance, you can continue to receive a paycheck for up to six months during recovery from a temporary illness or injury.

 If you have a temporary illness or injury that could keep you out of work, short-term disability insurance will cover your paycheck for up to six months.

 A Steady Income, Even if You Can’t Work

-WAEPA members can apply for benefits up to $6,500 a month to help replace income while recovering from a short-term disability, limited to up to 60% of your average monthly income.
-This supplemental income could create a safety net for you and your family.
+As a WAEPA member, you can apply for benefits up to $6,500 a month to help replace your income while recovering from a short-term disability.
+This is limited to up to 60% of your average monthly income.
+The supplemental income will create a safety net for you and your family.

 Available Exclusively For Feds, By Feds

 This valuable protection is reserved for Civilian Federal Employees between the ages of 18 and 65 who are actively working at least 30 hours a week.

 Receive a fixed monthly income if a covered

 benefits from $100 to $6,500 in $100